vladmihalcea/hypersistence-tsid/README.md

 A Java library for generating Time-Sorted Unique Identifiers (TSID).

+This version is a fork of the original[tsid-creator](https://github.com/f4b6a3/tsid-creator/) created by Fabio Lima.

+The reason why the project was forked was due to [this comment](https://github.com/f4b6a3/tsid-creator/issues/25) from the original author:

+> Take what you need from this project and use it on your own.
+Go ahead and make a better TSID!
+>
+> I don't intend to add more features here.
+From now on, this project will only be maintained.
+I'm getting tired.
+>
+> I wish you good luck!

 It brings together ideas from [Twitter's Snowflake](https://github.com/twitter-archive/snowflake/tree/snowflake-2010) and [ULID Spec](https://github.com/ulid/spec).

 In summary: